 Page Title: Betsy Ross Flag: Other Historical Flags

-Betsy Ross Flag Lapel Pins #XPIN
+Betsy Ross Flag

-All are Made in USA
+Made in USA

-The bottom star is the dyed star.
+The bottom star is a dyed star.
+(No longer available)

 Flagpoles sold separately

-Both have a canvas heading with brass grommets
+Finished with canvas heading with brass grommets

 Type